dialect-map/dialect-map-core/docs/models.md

 ### Static models:
 - `created_at`: the timestamp where the object referenced with the used ID was created.
 - `audited_at`: the timestamp where the database record was stored.

+### Archival models:
+- `created_at`: the timestamp where the object referenced with the used ID was created.
+- `archived_at`: the timestamp where the object referenced with the used ID was archived.
+- `audited_at`: the timestamp where the database record was stored.

 ### Evolving models: